Categories

 Fed Expects Rate Hike for 2022

-6. Self-storage
+6. Self-Storage

 Self-storage outperformed expectations during the pandemic with an average profit margin of 41%, higher than other real estate niches.
 The increased strength in the apartment and housing markets positively affects self-storage.